Hezekiah: Dating of Biblical chronology

 Based on Edwin R. Thiele's dating, Hezekiah was born in c.
 741 BC and died in c.
 687 BC at age 54.
 Thiele and William F. Albright calculated his regnal years, arriving at figures very close to each other, c.
 715/16 and 686/87 BC.
 However, Robb Andrew Young dates his reign to 725–696 BC and Gershon Galil to 726–697/6.
-The Bible states that the fall of Samaria happened in Hezekiah's 6th year of reign, implying that he would have become king in ca. 727 BC.
-Nadav Na'aman argues that several late 8th century BCE seal impressions from the Kaufman collection, which mention some places later destroyed during Sennacherib's invasion and thus predate this event, corroborate this date as the inscriptions in the seal impressions include dates that go up to the 26th regnal year.
+The Bible states that the fall of Samaria happened in Hezekiah's 6th year of reign, implying that he would have become king in c.
+727 BC.
+Nadav Na'aman argues that several late 8th century BC seal impressions from the Kaufman collection, which mention some places later destroyed during Sennacherib's invasion and thus predate this event, corroborate this date as the inscriptions in the seal impressions include dates that go up to the 26th regnal year.

 Family and life

 According to the Bible, Hezekiah was the son of King Ahaz and Abijah (also called Abi), daughter of the high priest Zechariah.
 Hezekiah married Hephzibah, died from natural causes in c.
 687 BC aged 54, and was succeeded by his son, Manasseh.